-The New York State (NYS) Office of Mental Health (OMH) announces the availability of funds for the development of nine (9) Adult Critical Time Intervention Teams (CTI Teams) located in New York City and Long Island.
+The New York State (NYS) Office of Mental Health (OMH) announces the availability of funds for the development of twenty-six (26) Adult Critical Time Intervention Teams (CTI Teams) statewide.
 These CTI Teams will serve individuals during a critical transition time who have mental illness and who have not been successfully engaged in services during or after critical times in transition.

-CTI Teams will be modeled on Critical Time Intervention (CTI), an evidence-based approach that is a time-limited, phase-based care management service designed to help vulnerable individuals during critical times of transition in their lives.
-CTI promotes community integration, self-advocacy, and access to ongoing support by helping individuals develop and utilize strong ties to their professional and non-professional support systems during and after these transition periods.
+CTI Teams will be modeled on Critical Time Intervention (CTI), an evidence-based approach that is a time-limited, phase-based care management service.
+CTI promotes community integration, self-advocacy, and access to ongoing support by helping individuals develop and utilize strong ties to their professional and non-professional support systems during and after transition periods.
 CTI includes assertive outreach and engagement with individuals in higher-level of care settings as well as in the community with a focus on addressing key social care needs at the individual level.
 CTI places emphasis on helping individuals build skills and strengthen linkages to ongoing sources of support that will remain in place after the time-limited CTI intervention ends.

-The development of nine (9) Adult CTI Teams represents a commitment by the NYS OMH to better meet the needs of vulnerable populations by providing this evidence-based approach to transitions in care.
+The development of these twenty-six (26) Adult CTI Teams represents a commitment by the NYS OMH to better meet the needs of vulnerable populations by providing this evidence-based approach to transitions in care.